Alumna Spotlight: Brooke Zanetell, Ph.D.

 How did your Cornell graduate education prepare you to succeed professionally?

 My Cornell training is fundamental to all my current and future successes.
-My passions and capacity were groomed and molded into the habits, skills, and judgement of a highly effective person.
+My passions and capacity were groomed and molded into the habits, skills, and judgment of a highly effective person.
 This does not make me unique.
 It is something we Cornellians have in common.
 Starting with Ezra Cornell’s vision, the morally-grounded ambitions of our predecessors, and the dedication of our advisors and mentors, we leave Cornell with the skills and determination to do good in the world.
 I am very grateful.

 What skills did you take away from your degree program that help you in your career?